 It is illegal to remove a hog from the wild alive unless it is taken pursuant to a permit issued by the SCDNR at a cost of $50 (50-16-25).
 All hogs taken pursuant to a permit must be tagged in each ear with tags provided by the Department and may only be released onto the same tract of land or into a permitted hog hunting enclosure within the county where the hogs were captured.
 Hogs taken under permit within a county cannot be transported into or through another county.

-A hunting license is required to hunt hogs.
 There is no closed season or weapon restrictions on hogs on private land during daylight hours.
 Hogs can be hunted at night with or without the aid of bait, electronic calls, artificial lights, or night vision devices using a bow and arrow other than a crossbow, or a pistol of any caliber having iron sights, a barrel length not exceeding nine inches, and which is not equipped with a butt-stock, scope, or laser sight (50-11-710).
 Hogs may not be hunted at night with a centerfire rifle or shotgun, unless specifically permitted by the department.
 Dogs can be used to hunt and bay hogs at night as long as the hunter(s) complies with the equipment restrictions above.

 Hogs cannot be hunted at night on WMA lands, but can be hunted during the day on WMAs where hog hunting is allowed.
-See WMA Regulations.

 Swine brucellosis is caused by a bacteria and is primarily a reproductive tract disease in wild pigs that can be transmitted to humans.
 Infections are manifested by flu-like symptoms including fever, headaches, muscle and joint soreness and weakness.
 The fatality rate in humans is very low, but the disease often is prolonged and debilitating.
 Humans have contracted swine brucellosis from handling and dressing wild swine.
 This disease is present in many wild hog populations in SC.
 Persons dressing wild swine should take the following precautions: 1) use disposable rubber gloves and protective eyeglasses while dressing the carcass, 2) minimize handling of the reproductive tracts of both sexes, 3) dispose of waste parts by burying or burning, 4) clean up with hot water and soap after processing, and 5) cook meat thoroughly to 160º F prior to eating.